paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 [smaracat example](https://github.com/paulscherrerinstitute/ecmccfg/tree/master/examples/test/smaract)
 In this exmaple also the drive modes is automatically handled by ecmc.

-## Setting polarity of home sensor
+## setting polarity of home sensor
 For some of the sequenceses it could be usefull to change the polarity of the home sensor.
 That can be done with the follwoing command:
 ```
 "Cfg.SetAxisMonHomeSwitchPolarity(int axisIndex, int polarity)";